moimael/caveman/README.md

 This project will showcase your React skills specifically and Frontend skills in general.
 We appreciate testable code that is clean and easy to read.
 The tasks below can be thought of as a guideline rather than a strict requirement.
 If you have a great idea about something cool to build, go ahead.

-We estimate that you will spend ~4 hours on this assignment.
+We estimate that you will spend no more than a couple of hours on this assignment.

 ## Tasks